drush-ops/drush/README.txt

 Related Options:
   -r <path>, --root=<path>      Drupal root directory to use (default: current directory)
   -l <uri> , --uri=<uri>        URI of the drupal site to use (only needed in multisite environments) -v, --verbose                 Display all available output

+If you get tired of typing options all the time, you can add them to your drush.php alias or create a drushrc.php file.
+These provide additional options for your drush call.
+They provide great flexibility for a multi-site installation, for example.
+See example.drushrc.php.

 REQUIREMENTS
 ------------